iliastzanis/rock-paper-scissors-JS/README.md

 # Rock, Paper, Scissors Game

-This is a simple Rock, Paper, Scissors game implemented in JavaScript.
-The game is played entirely via browser alerts.
+This is an enhanced Rock, Paper, Scissors game implemented in JavaScript with a graphical user interface (UI).
+The game is played in the browser, with a simple and intuitive interface.

 ## Table of Contents